WordPress/openverse/documentation/projects/proposals/additional_search_views/20230424-project_proposal_additional_search_views.md

 ## Success

-The project will be considered successful when each tag, provider, and creator has a standalone and shareable page
+The project will be considered successful when:

+- Each tag, provider, and creator has a standalone and shareable page.
+- Page uses are tracked by derivating data from existing events.

 ## Participants and stakeholders